Brand Measurement Case Studies

 $1.49M weekly revenue, trending up every week since engagement start

-This engagement started in mid-January 2026 — less than two months ago.
+The Marathon measurement period started in mid-January 2026 — less than two months before this readout.
 These results came entirely from top-of-funnel brand-building campaigns.
-Every other agency said this takes months to show up.
-Organic branded search has more than doubled in under two months.
-Contribution margin is up 37% YoY.
-Enabled by daily measurement and optimization — not a launch-and-hope approach.
-These are current results — not projections.
+Organic branded search more than doubled in under two months.
+Contribution margin was up 37% YoY.
+These were current results — not projections.
 Unlike direct response, these brand search gains persist and compound.
-Every search is a customer who finds you without being targeted.
-This is the performance brand-building playbook.
-These numbers are why no one else is getting results like this.
+Every search is a customer who finds the brand without being targeted.

 $720K Incremental Revenue — Proven by Causal Holdout